Selcall: Proprietary Implementations

 Motorola's name is Select 5 in sales brochures for obsolete equipment marketed in Europe such as Syntor mobiles, Syntor X mobiles, Mitrek mobiles, Mostar mobiles, and Maxar mobiles.

 As push-to-talk identifier

 A similar proprietary Motorola format used a seven-tone sequence and was called MODAT.
 Radios with this option were marketed in the US during the 1970s and 1980s.
 MODAT encoders in Motorola radios can be configured to send five-tone sequences with code plans compatible to CCIR, ZVEI, or the proprietary Motorola seven-tone-sequential format.
 These systems send tone sequences to identify a unit (unit ID) rather than for selective calling.
 Some systems used CTCSS and MODAT.
 In a unit ID application, every radio has a different five- or seven-tone code.
 Each time the push-to-talk is pressed, the tone sequence is transmitted.
 This code is displayed at the dispatch console to identify which unit has called.
 In some cases the code is translated to a vehicle number or other identifier.

-Trivia

-In the U.K. feature film Dirty Pretty Things, a scene inside a taxi dispatch office has Selcall tones in the background audio.